raffg/portfolio/README.md

 # Portfolio of personal data science projects

 ### COVID-19 Interactive Web Dashboard
-Built an interactive dashboard to monitor the COVID-19 pandemic in three regions, worldwide, United States, and Europe, using Plotly and Dash.
+Built an interactive dashboard to monitor the COVID-19 pandemic in three regions: worldwide, United States, and Europe; using Plotly and Dash.
 Data is updated nightly from a source provided by Johns Hopkins University Center for Systems Science and Engineering.
 App is live and hosted on Heroku at [covid-19-raffg.herokuapp.com](https://covid-19-raffg.herokuapp.com/).

 ![dashboard](images/ipad_pro.png)